zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 * **Admin API:** Used for administrative functions on the ZITADEL instance itself (may require separate user setup).
 * **System API:** For ZITADEL self-hosted deployments only, providing superordinate control (requires specific configuration).

-:::note Migration
+:::note Resource-based APIs
 ZITADEL is transitioning from a use-case based API structure to a resource-based one, aiming to simplify API usage.
 :::

-For further details and in-depth exploration, you can refer to the [Zitadel API documentation](/docs/apis/introduction).
+For further details and in-depth exploration, you can refer to the [ZITADEL API documentation](/docs/apis/introduction).

 ## How to access ZITADEL APIs